 - 1. Improving the understanding of suicidal problems in Luxembourg - 2.
-Improving the resilience of individuals and their ability to self-help - 3.
+Improving individuals' resilience and their ability to self-help - 3.
 Improving social resources, collective resilience and the ability to prevent suicide - 4.
 Adopting a coordinated approach to suicide prevention - 5.
 Providing targeted suicide prevention activities - 6.
 Establish quality standards and standards for suicide prevention.